MinimalDevops/MD-Youtube-Summarizer/README.md

 pip install -r requirements.txt
 ```

+### 3. Download and Install Chromedriver
+- Download the correct version of [chromedriver](https://sites.google.com/chromium.org/driver/) for your Chrome browser.
+- Place the `chromedriver` executable in your project directory or ensure it is in your system PATH.
+- Make sure the version matches your installed Chrome browser version.

-### 3. Start the backend server
+### 4. Start the backend server
 ```
 python transcript_server.py
 ```

-### 4. Load the Chrome extension
+### 5. Load the Chrome extension
 - Go to `chrome://extensions`
 - Enable **Developer mode**
 - Click **Load unpacked**
 - Select the `chrome_extension` folder

 ## Usage
-1. Go to any YouTube video or Shorts page.
+1. Go to any YouTube video, Shorts, or Instagram Reel page.
 2. Click the **MD Youtube Summarizer** extension icon.
 3. (Optional) Enable summarization and choose your Ollama model.
 4. Click **Download Transcript**.